 Inauthentic: “I understand where you’re coming from, but this is why you’re wrong.”

-If you can’t validate your daughter’s behavior, look for her emotion, since emotions are always valid.
-Although she might make poor decisions when she’s angry, anger is still an okay emotion for her to feel.
+If you can’t validate your child’s behavior, look for their emotion, since emotions are always valid.
+Although they might make poor decisions when they are angry, anger is still an okay emotion for them to feel.

 2. Recognize your own emotions.